 The best way to find an architect’s record is to use the registration number which is unique.
 If you encounter difficulties in finding an architect on the register you are welcome to seek direct advice from the RIAI on (01)6761703 or email@example.com.

 To check the register, fill in at least one of the fields below and click search.

-The RIAI Register of Architects was launched on 16th November 2009 giving effect to the Building Control Act 2007.
-For a professional to use the title architect he or she must be on the register.
-You can check the register above, you should also check the table of prosecutions if you cannot find someone’s name on the register.
-The RIAI is available to help with any queries you may have on (01) 6731706.
+The RIAI Register of Architects was launched on 16th November 2009 giving effect to Part 3 of the Building Control Act 2007.
+For a professional to use the title architect he or she must be on the Register.

-The RIAI carries out its statutory functions of the Registration Body and Competent Authority for Architects in Ireland on an entirely self-funding basis.
-The RIAI does not receive any Government Funding or State Aid for this Statutory Function.
+The RIAI is the Registration Body and Competent Authority for Architects in Ireland and carries out these statutory duties on an entirely self-funding basis.

 The relevant sections of the Building Control Act 2007 are: